From Lab to Table: How Cultivated Meat is Revolutionizing the Industry?

 • US20230407224A1 – A multi-scaffold system for large-scale cultivation of cells

-2 3D Bioprinting – 3D bioprinting is a cutting-edge technology that uses a printer to layer bio-inks containing cells, growth factors, and scaffolding materials to build up complex tissue structures layer by layer.
-The technique allows for more precise control over the texture, shape, and size of the cultivated meat, mimicking the natural structure of muscle and fat tissues found in real meat.
-This method can potentially improve the sensory qualities (like taste and texture) of cultivated meat.
+2 3D Bioprinting – 3D bioprinting is a new technology that employs a printer to print layer by layer bio-inks with cells, growth factors, and scaffolding materials to create complex tissue structures.
+The method provides greater control over the texture, shape, and size of the cultured meat, replicating the natural composition of muscle and fat tissues of actual meat.
+This process has the potential to enhance the sensory attributes (such as taste and texture) of farm-grown meat.

 Some of the leading patents related to the 3D Bioprinting technique